video-annotator/pythonvideoannotator/README.md

 It was initially developed in collaboration with the [Innate Behavior Lab](http://neuro.fchampalimaud.org/en/research/investigators/research-groups/group/Vasconcelos/) to correct the result of a Computer Vision software to track flies in an arena.

-Later was modified to become more generic.
+Later was modified to become more generic, and extensible.

 ### Developers